 The City Hospital, Gorakhpur is nestled within a humble urban fabric.
 The city maintains its originality through vernacular architectural elements and cultural representation.
 Thus, the built environment of Gorakhpur appears to be in a transitional process from traditional to modern.

 The design of City Hospital by Ingrain Architects and Urban Designers identifies these characteristics and builds from there.
 The design concept of the building was perceived with the intent of creating a landmark building that is contextual yet modern and economical.
-Built in 2017, the City Hospital, Gorakhpur is a 5-floor state-of the-art multi-specialty hospital for cardiac and neurosciences.
-This 125 bedded hospital spreads over an area of 55,000 square feet.
-It accommodates a 16 bed Intensive Care Unit (ICU), 8 OPD cabins, 3 Operation Theaters (OTs), a Cath Lab, a Cancer Diagnosis Unit, pharmacy, and other allied administration facilities.
+Built in 2017, the City Hospital, Gorakhpur is a 5-floor state-of-the-art multi-speciality hospital for cardiac and neurosciences.
+This 125-bed hospital spreads over an area of 55,000 square feet.
+It accommodates a 16-bed Intensive Care Unit (ICU), 8 OPD cabins, 3 Operation Theaters (OTs), a Cath Lab, a Cancer Diagnosis Unit, a pharmacy, and other allied administration facilities.
 A rooftop canteen has also been designed to provide an eating area for patient attendants and relatives.

 Ingrain did not want the building to have a glass façade because that would make the building appear alien in Gorakhpur’s urban setting.
 To respect the local context and climate, the architects proposed a perforated façade with openable windows in the external wall.
 The hot and humid climate of Gorakhpur demands passive cooling for buildings to have comforting indoor environments.
 Hence, the hospital has a perforated façade that allows good air circulation through organized façade openings.
 The façade also provides necessary shading by creating a patterned entry for light.

 The architecture of the hospital building significantly contributes to its exclusiveness.
 This unique façade design shuns the traditional notion that hospital buildings are designed with monotony.
-Instead, planning such façades help enhance the functioning of the hospital by contributing to energy efficiency and optimization.
-This hospital design is a milestone project for the city of Gorakhpur which can encourage future buildings in the area to adopt contextual designing with a modern expression.
+Instead, planning such façades helps enhance the functioning of the hospital by contributing to energy efficiency and optimization.
+This hospital design is a milestone project for the city of Gorakhpur which can encourage future buildings in the area to adopt a contextual design with a modern expression.